bartdecu/fhirfederator/README.md

 There are many features and configuration options to add...

-Configuration is now done in code in __https://github.com/bartdecu/fhirfederator/blob/main/src/main/java/ca/uhn/fhir/federator/FederatorRestfulServer.java__
+Configuration is now done in __https://github.com/bartdecu/fhirfederator/blob/main/resources/federator.yaml__